If MATLAB® cannot find all

 dependency error.
 This module cannot find its dependent libraries.

-To resolve this error, you must find the names of the dependent libraries,
+To resolve this error, find the names of the dependent libraries,

-and determine if they are present on your system and available on
+and determine if they are present on your system and on the system

 when it was built, the